 $ kubectl -n velero edit daemonset/node-agent

-For some features it may be necessary to use the --features flag to the Velero client.
-This may be done by passing the --features on every command run using the Velero CLI or the by setting the features in the velero client config file using the velero client config set command as shown below:
+on every command run using the Velero CLI or the by setting the features in the velero client config file using the velero client config set

 velero client config set features=EnableCSI

-This stores the config in a file at $HOME/.config/velero/config.json.
+This stores the config in a file at $HOME/.config/velero/config.json

 All client side feature flags may be disabled using the below command